-An example of an almost exact SD obtained with this control is shown in Figure 2, where the SD control is turned on at 3 seconds (shown with the red line) and ρ is controlled to a few cm until the end of the shot.
+An example of an almost exact SD obtained with the snowflake control is shown in Figure 2, where the SD control is turned on at 3 seconds (shown with the red line) and ρ is controlled to a few cm until the end of the shot.
 Note that this is within the grid resolution of the rt-EFIT.
-Also, as the distance between the X-points becomes very small and almost exact SD is achieved, normal variations in the rt-EFIT reconstruction lead to large changes in the SD angle, which cannot be avoided.
-As the perfect SD is approached, broadening of the heat flux profile at the outer strike point is observed, as shown in Figure 3.
+As the perfect SD is approached, broadening of the heat flux profile at the outer strike point is observed, as shown in Figure 2.b.

 Figure 2. (a) PF coils used in SD control and the definition of the SD configuration parameters. (b) Plasma controlled to almost exact SD.
-The SD control starts at 3000 ms.

-Figure 3.
-Broadening of the heat flux at the outer divertor for shot #155478.
+The SD control starts at 3000 ms. The lower panel shows the heat flux at the outer strike point (#155478).

-This control enabled SD minus, SD plus and exact SD formations with varying σ , the distance between the X-points normalized to the minor radius, ranging from 0.08 to 0.5 in various scenarios.
+This control enabled SD minus, SD plus, and exact SD formations with varying σ , the distance between the X-points normalized to the minor radius, ranging from 0.08 to 0.5 in various scenarios.
 SD was successfully integrated to an advanced tokamak (AT) scenario with $\beta_N = 3.0$ and $H98(y,2) \cong 1.35$.
-The flux profile for AT scenario with standard divertor and SD is shown in Figure 4.
-We achieved a 2.5 times increase in the flux expansion and a 2.5 reduction in peak heat flux for many energy confinement times (2-3 s) without any adverse effect to core plasma such as confinement.
+The flux profile for AT scenario with the standard divertor and SD is shown in Figure 3.
+We achieved a 2.5 times increase in the flux expansion and a 2.5 reduction in peak heat flux for many energy confinement times (2-3 s) without any adverse effects to the core plasma, such as confinement.
 The maximum allowable heat flux on plasma-facing tiles stipulate that SD will operate under radiative conditions for fusion reactors.
 The radiative SD regime was explored with the gas seeding.
 SD control was shown to be robust under partial and full detachment conditions.

-Figure 4.
+Figure 3.
 The heat flux profile at the inner and outer strike point for (a) the standard divertor double null AT and (b) the SD (-) double null AT.